adamsilver/fdpb/09-a-file-upload-form.md

 ![2.
 Confirmation of uploaded file, can delete it, add another or continue/finish](.)
 ![3.
 Selecting another starts back at (1) again](.)

 Note that this journey works with and without multiple file support and may be the right solution in many cases.
-The only potential downside is that the journey could become a little long winded.
+The only potential downside is the journey could become a little long winded.

 ## A drag and drop enhancement

-As noted earlier, file inputs (both single or multiple) allow users to drag and drop files onto the control.
+As noted earlier, file inputs let users drag and drop files onto the control.
+The problem is that it's not immediately obvious this functionality exists and the hit area is relatively small, making it especially hard to use for motor-impaired users.
- There are two potential problems with this:

-- It's not immediately obvious that this is even possible&mdash;there's no guidance or affordance to indicate this.
-- The hit area of the control is relatively small, which makes it hard to operate, particularly for motor-impaired users.

-Creating our own drag and drop enhancement lets us solve both of these problems.
+Creating our own drag and drop enhancement lets us solve these problems.

 ### How it might look

 ![Design with progress bar](.)

-The design&mdash;slightly biased toward mouse users&mdash;presents a large drop zone making it easier to use, especially for motor-impaired users.
-Inside the drop zone is some text that makes the behaviour immediately obvious.
+The design&mdash;slightly biased toward mouse users&mdash;presents a large ‘drop zone’ making it easier to use, especially for motor-impaired users.
+Inside the drop zone is some instructional text that makes the behaviour immediately obvious.

 Below the text sits a button.
-Really, it's a label *styled* as a button which is the technique I lambasted earlier (I'll explain the thinking in a moment).
+Really, it's a label *styled* as a button which is the technique I lambasted earlier (the rationale comes shortly).
 To reiterate: this works because the label is a proxy for the input.
-Clicking the label is like clicking the (hidden) file input, which spawns the dialog as normal.
+Clicking the label is like clicking the (hidden) file input.

-There's also no submit button because the files are uploaded as soon as they're dropped.
+There's no submit button because the files are uploaded as soon as they're dropped.
 This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^]t.
 And because of this, selecting a file (as opposed to dropping one) also uploads it immediately (`onchange`).
-This way, both interactions behave similarly and can be used interchangeably seamlessly.
+This way, both interactions behave similarly.

-This technical constraint has influenced the direction of the design significantly which is why it's veered away from convention by styling the label as a button and uploading the files immediately `onchange`.
+This technical constraint is the reason we've veered away from convention, which is the first time we've done that in the book and it is not without it's problem.
+I'll be talking about that later in the ‘small print’.

-The user can keep uploading documents using both interfaces, interchangeably, should they choose.
-They can review the uploaded files, and delete ones uploaded in error if they wish.
+The user can keep uploading documents using both methods (interchangeably), should they choose.
+After they've uploaded the files successfully, they can review and delete files uploaded in error if they need to.

-Once finished, clicking continue takes users to the next step (whatever that is).
+When they're done, clicking continue takes users to the next step (whatever that is).
 Gmail users, for example, upload files using a similar interface and clicking send.
 It's the same pattern with a different veneer.

 ![Gmail compose?](.)